Shia Islam in South Asia: Conceptualizing anti-Shia violence in Pakistan

 To make sense of the continuous, systematic and multi-dimensional persecution of the Shias of Pakistan, Abbas Zaidi has applied model of genocide to the phenomena, what he terms as a slow-genocide, a term used by Nobel Laureates Professor Amartya Sen and Desmond Tutu for describing the plight of the Rohingya.
 In 1996, Gregory Stanton, the president of Genocide Watch, presented a briefing paper called "The 8 Stages of Genocide" at the United States Department of State.
 In it he suggested that genocide develops in eight stages that are "predictable but not inexorable".

 The political Islamist movements in Pakistan have always had an intent to destroy, in whole or in part, the Shia community which they termed as a Jewish conspiracy against Islam, that is morally corrupt and dangerous for the Sunni majority.
 The South Asian ideologue of anti-Shi'ism, Shah Abd al-Aziz, presents a conspiracy theory to explain the origins of Shi'ism, in which the conquered Jews, led by a Sherlock Holmes type character, Abdullah ibn Saba, planned to take revenge from Islam and joined the ranks of Ali as his partisans.
 He intentionally ignores the emergence of the Shia-Sunni split right after the death of the Prophet, over the question of Caliphate.
-He also doesn't point towards the activism of Abu Dhar al-Ghifari, whose was the first major protest movement against the Umayyad domination.
+He also doesn't point towards the activism of Abu Dhar al-Ghifari, which was the first major protest movement against the Umayyad domination.
 The sayings of Muhammad mentioning the term "Shias of Ali", and the presence of a group of the companions of Prophet known for their reverence to Ali were also excluded from his painting of Shia history.
 This deviation from the real origins of Shia Islam and the anti-semitic, ahistorical narrative has been an ideological basis for the crimes of genocidal nature against Shias.
 He also advises Sunnis to humiliate the Shias.
 His book targeting Shia history and beliefs, Tauhfa Ithna Ashari, is widely taught in Sunni seminaries of modern South Asia.

 Like all genocidal narratives, Shias are presented as traitors and morally corrupt.
 Most of the negative Muslim characters of South Asian history are painted as Shias.
 Mushirul Hasan notes: